 A summary of payments on training is presented here.
-Table 1.19 requires a presentation of training payments by Vote, which should include subsistence and travel, registration, payments on tuition, etc. Detailed information by programme for payments on training will be required in Estimates of Provincial Revenue and Expenditure (Section 9.3.2).
+Table 1.19 requires a presentation of training payments by Vote, which should include subsistence and travel, registration, payments on tuition, etc. Detailed information by programme for payments on training will be required in the EPRE (Section 9.3.2).